Historical Perspectives on Dream Interpretation: Exploring Ancient Insights

 What did dreams mean in ancient Egypt?

-Ancient Egyptians had one of the most sophisticated dream interpretation systems in the ancient world.
-Dreams were a liminal zone — a space where the sleeping person could receive direct communication from deities like Thoth and Serapis.
-According to Egyptologist Kasia Szpakowska, "The dream in ancient Egypt functioned as a liminal zone between the living and the dead, the human and the divine."
+Ancient Egypt developed one of the most sophisticated dream interpretation systems in the ancient world.
+Egyptians saw dreams as a bridge between the human and the divine, a space where sleeping people could receive direct communication from deities like Thoth and Serapis.

-| Civilization | Era | Core belief | Key text or practice |
+| Civilization | Era | Core Belief | Key Text or Practice |

 |---|---|---|---|